-Tear up the bread and put it into a small bowl.
-Pour over the milk and eave to soak while you measure out everything else.
+- Tear up the bread and put it into a small bowl.
+Pour over the milk and leave to soak while you measure out everything else.

-Put the walnuts, garlic and grated parmesan into a small blender or food processor.
-Squeeze out the excess milk from the bread and add it along with a little salt and pepper.
+- Put the walnuts, garlic, grated parmesan and olive oil into a small blender or food processor.
+Squeeze out the excess milk from the bread (but don't discard yet) and add it in as well.
 Blend them all together until well combined and smooth.

 - Barberry Pistachio Saffron Rice by Food Lust People Love

 - Canadian Pecan Butter Tarts by Tara's Multicultural Table

 - Pecan Chicken by Family Around The Table

 - Pumpkin Nut Braid by Passion Kneaded